Darek-Ryszka/Python_Clock/README.md

 This project is a simple Clock using Tkinter library and Time library

 ## Technologies
-* Pytohon version: 3.8
+* Python 3.8
 * PyCharm 2022.1
 * Tkinter library
 * Time library

 ## Startup
-To run this project, run main.py
+To run this project, run Clock.py